arangodb/docs-hugo/site/content/3.12/deploy/production-checklist.md

 menuTitle: Production Checklist
 weight: 45
 description: >-
-  Important steps to perform before you go live.
+  Important steps to perform before you go live with ArangoDB deployments
 archetype: default
 ---
 The following checklist can help to understand if important steps